debezium/debezium/RELEASING.md

 ## Update the documentation and blog

 Update the documentation on the [Debezium website](http://debezium.io) by following the [instructions for changing the website](http://debezium.io/docs/contribute/#website).
-This typically involes updating the documentation and writing a blog post to announce the release.
+This typically involves updating the documentation (look for pending pull requests tagged as "Merge after next release") and writing a blog post to announce the release.
 Then, create a pull request with your changes and wait for a committer to approve and merge your changes.

 When the blog post is available, use the [Debezium Twitter account](https://twitter.com/debezium) to announce the release by linking to the blog post.